Welfare in Romania: Child care

 Maternity care is free in Romania.
 As soon as mothers give birth, they are entitled to vacation time and receive aid which amounts to 85% of their net income without a limit being set.

-After the age of two, children receive an allowance up until the age of 18, although they must attend school in order to be eligible.
+After the age of two, children receive an allowance up until the age of 18, although they must attend school to be eligible.

 Education in Romania is free and compulsory until age 16, when children are eligible for part-time work.
 Free school meals are provided for all children, and there is no requirement that parents or guardians pay for class supplies.
 Children up until the age of 18 also receive subsidies for public transportation to and from school.

 Adults

 Adults are entitled to certain kinds of welfare, the most widespread being subsidies for heat and electricity, provided through municipalities who receive funding from the Ministry of Labor.
 In 2012 it was noted that funding for this welfare had been reduced and those previously in receipt of aid no longer eligible, unless the applicant earned below a certain income level.

 Adults are also eligible for unemployment aid, the amount varying from case to case, but generally comparable to the minimum wage (800 RON).
 Unemployment aid may be granted if the applicant has contributed and if they can prove they are actively seeking a job.
 It is granted on a time-limited, individually determined basis.

 There is also a subsidy available for funeral arrangements amounting to 2000 RON, and given regardless of the circumstances.
-In order to be eligible for assistance, a death certificate is required.
+To be eligible for assistance, a death certificate is required.